croaky/homebrewing/hydrometer.md

 # Hydrometer

+Sanitize thief with Star-San.
 Use thief to take sample of beer into test tube.

 Drop hydrometer into test tube.
 Spin the hydrometer to dislodge air bubbles.

 Record the gravity reading.

 Add a thermometer to the liquid.